fscek/moj-zet-app-guide/docs/index.md

 2. **Exploitation:**
    An attacker could insert harmful or spoofed data, such as fake vehicle IDs or URLs leading to phishing sites.
 This could undermine user trust and pose security threats.
    *Example: Injecting a malicious URL that redirects users to a phishing website when scanned.*

-3. **Ticket Fraud:**
-   Modifications to the primary payload (e.g., `T22130`) could interfere with vehicle identification or validation, potentially leading to unauthorized access or fare evasion.
-   *Example: Changing the vehicle ID to access zones or services without proper payment.*

 ### Recommendations